Species Name: Philodendron spiritus-sancti (PSS)

 Humidity: High humidity (70-80%) is likely the best target based on the climate this species comes from.
 Higher humidity helps to reduce hydration stress on your plant by limiting the rate of transpiration (water loss through the leaves), so it makes sense to offer that.

-My humidity however, is below 50% (and I don’t run humidifiers), and I have some of the more challenging plants in my collection.
-Instead, I water on a very strict weekly schedule, which gives my plants consistency without severe stress.
-The result is a robust root system that helps mitigate water lost via transpiration.
-This schedule has helped keep my plants adequately hydrated despite the low humidity and it ensures I don’t randomly forget to water any plant in my collection.
+My humidity however, is below 50% and I don’t run humidifiers.
+The spiritus-sancti hasn’t shown signs of hydration stress and I also grow some of my more challenging plants (see Begonia pavonina, and Microsorum thailandicum) like this.
+Instead of adjusting my ambient humidity, I water on a very strict weekly schedule.
+This gives my plants consistency without severe stress.
+But to water on a schedule like this, you MUST use a well-draining potting media that dries predictably and if you use a different potting mix, I do not recommend scheduled waterings.
+The result for me with routine waterings is a more robust root system that helps mitigate water lost via transpiration.
+This schedule helps me keep my plants adequately hydrated despite the low humidity and it ensures I don’t randomly forget to water any plant in my collection.
 This is just what I do; it is not a recommendation for how you should treat your plants.
-Also, some plants simply cannot tolerate low humidity and that’s what I’m testing with spiritus-sancti.
+Also, some plant species simply cannot tolerate low humidity.

 A large spiritus-sancti at Ecuagenera’s Amazon Basin nursery where,